magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 ### Installing Magic Leap Remote Rendering

 1. Download the Magic Leap Remote Render package from the Package Manager within the Magic Leap Hub.
+2. Enable Wifi Bridge in the “Device Bridge”
-2. After installing **Magic Leap Remote Render**, the Hub will automatically update to display a Remote Render tile on the home screen.
+3. After installing **Magic Leap Remote Render**, the Hub will automatically update to display a Remote Render tile on the home screen.
-3. Click **Launch** on the Remote Rendering (Preview) tile from the Magic Leap Hub home screen.
+4. Click **Launch** on the Remote Rendering (Preview) tile from the Magic Leap Hub home screen.

 ![Remote Rendering Tile](/img/remote-rendering/remote-rendering-ml-hub-tile.png)

-4. A prompt will ask to install the Client APK.
+5. A prompt will ask to install the Client APK.
 Click "Yes, Install."

 ![Install Client APK](/img/remote-rendering/client-apk.png)

-4. Click the **Start Remote Render** button.
+6. Click the **Start Remote Render** button.

 ![Start Remote Render Button](/img/remote-rendering/remote-rendering-ml-hub-button.png)

-1. Put on the Magic Leap 2
+7. Put on the Magic Leap 2
-2. Launch the **Remote Viewer** application
+8. Launch the **Remote Viewer** application
-3. Make sure that the top dialogue box indicates that the device is connected to the host computer.
+9. Make sure that the top dialogue box indicates that the device is connected to the host computer.

 ## Prevent feedback noise when combined with Device Streaming